oscarpolanco/laravel-basic/section_text/README.md

 ## Section 7: Layout files

 On `Blade` we can have files that represent those elements that are present on all pages like the `header` and `footer`; we only need to use `extends` and define a `content`.
-Here are an example:
+Here is an example:

-- First create new directory call `layouts` (Just an example can be anything or on the same `view` directory)
+- First, create new directory call `layouts` (Just an example can be anything or on the same `view` directory)
-- Create a file call `layout`
+- Create a file called `layout`
-- Delete the elements that are repeted on the `welcome.blade.php` and `pizza.blade.php`
+- Delete the elements that are repeated on the `welcome.blade.php` and `pizza.blade.php`
-- Add those elementes to the `layout` file
+- Add those elements to the `layout` file
 - At the top of the `welcome.blade.php` and `pizza.blade.php` add `@extends('layouts.layout')` (No need to use `/` just `.`)
 - Add on the current `content` of the `welcome.blade.php` and `pizza.blade.php` add `@section('content')` (could be any name) and at the end of it `@endsection`
-- On the `layout` file add `@yield('content')` (need to be the same section that you need to appear) where you need the `section` to appaer
+- On the `layout` file add `@yield('content')` (need to be the same section that you need to appear) where you need the `section` to appear

 Here are the example files: